 As commercial enterprises, the affiliates face significant competition for each of the other transportation, transfer and storage services that they perform.
-Operators on the inland waterways include approximately 2,000 individual. carriers.
-In size these carriers range from operators of single towboats to those operating large fleets of vessels Only a very small percentage of inland and baroes. is subject to regulation.
-Exempt waterway traffic carriers are not required to publish revenues, operating data rates or financial information.
+Operators on the inland waterways include approximately 2,000 individual carriers.
+In size these carriers range from operators of single towboats to those operating large fleets of vessels and barges.
+Only a very small percentage of inland waterway traffic is subject to regulation.
+Exempt carriers are not required to publish revenues, operating data rates or financial information.

-With reference to the river transportation of coal and commodities, Mid-South Towing ב'עתבכתכם -- other bulk principal competitors include, among the Ohio others: River Company; American Commercial Barge Line Company;
+With reference to the river transportation of coal and --- other bulk commodities, Mid-South Towing Company's principal competitors include, among others: the Ohio River Company; American Commercial Barge Line Company;

 Dravo Mechling Corporation; and The Valley Line Company.

 Mid-South Towing also faces intermodal competition from the railroads.

-Electro-Coal Transfer Corporation competes with others for transfer storage services. bns of performance Electro-Coal's principal competitors with both shoreside capabilities storage ground and International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
-A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
-Principal among these is Cooper-Smith Company.
+Electro-Coal Transfer Corporation competes with others for transfer the performance of and storage services.
+Electro-Coal's principal competitors with both shoreside transfer capabilities and ground storage International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+A portion of the transfer market is also served by companies whose operations are Principal among mid-stream in the Mississippi River. these is Cooper-Smith Company.